-as in most mosques around the world.
-Women should bring scarves to cover their heads out of courtesy, wear skirts below the knees, and cover their shoulders.
-Men should not wear shorts.
-A good idea is to keep a kikoi (a lightweight African sarong readily available in local markets) in your bag to use as a skirt or scarf.
+women should bring scarves to cover their heads and shoulders and skirts should extend below the knees; men should not wear shorts.
+It's a good idea to keep a kikoi (a lightweight African sarong readily available in local markets) in your bag to use as a skirt or scarf.
 Men can use them, too, to cover bare legs.
 You'll have to take off your shoes as you enter, so wear socks if you don't want to go barefoot.
 No tours are offered during Islamic holidays, including Ramadan, which varies but lasts a whole month in the latter part of the year.